altexdim/sourcemod-plugin-gungame/README.txt

       If implement this, it should be disable money removement and it is needed to remove buyzones instead.
     + Save levels on disconnect and restore on reconnect like in esgg5.
+    * Bug report:
+        I dont think that de Handicap works as it should :/ On my server i set it to "1" that means it should give the AVG level, but.
+        If a players joins the server he/she always got the first weapon no matter what the AVG level is., but after he recconnect he get's the AVG level.
+        So in shot newly connected players aren't getting the avg level.
+    + Feature requst:
-    + the problem im having is when someone dies their gun drops and someone else can pick it up and use it. i dont want that. i want the gun to disappear or disable people from picking it up.
+        the problem im having is when someone dies their gun drops and someone else can pick it up and use it. i dont want that. i want the gun to disappear or disable people from picking it up.
         So add option to allow weapon removement on player death, or allow to set IsDmActive from config.